-Our result of Theorem \ref{theorem1.1} disproves the conjecture that $\mathcal{P}=\mathcal{BPP}$.
-Furthermore, we prove in Section \ref{sec:randomness_helps} that randomness is essential and useful in probabilistic algorithm design, which can be summarized by the Theorem \ref{theorem1.8}.
-Specifically, we show in Section \ref{sec:randomness_helps} that he number of random bits used by any probabilistic algorithm which accepts the language $L_d$ can not be reduced to $O(\log n)$.
+Our result in Theorem \ref{theorem1.1} disproves the conjecture that Furthermore, in Section \ref{sec:randomness_helps} we prove that randomness is essential and useful in probabilistic algorithm design.
+Specifically, we show that the number of random bits used by any probabilistic algorithm accepting the language $L_d$ cannot be reduced to $O(\log n)$.